The Flower of Gloster: The book

 Thurston's original book opens with the author dreaming of escape to the English countryside and trying to buy a narrowboat from which to see it.
 After meeting with scepticism and warnings about the unsavoury nature of canal people, he is advised to go to Oxford to view The Flower of Gloster.
 The boatyard owner, similarly sceptical, advises him to hire "some decent fellar with an horse, what'll look after yer going through the locks."
 He introduces him to Eynsham Harry who, after some protracted negotiations in The Nag's Head, agrees to be Thurston's guide and mentor.

 Their journey takes them first along the Oxford Canal to just north of Banbury, where they join the sprawling network of Midlands canals.
-They head north through Warwick and Leamington Spa, but as they near the heavily industralised landscape of the Black Country, Thurston begins to have some doubts about continuing and beseeches Eynsham Harry to turn the boat around and head back via the Stratford-upon-Avon Canal to the countryside.
+They head north through Warwick and Leamington Spa, but as they near the heavily industrialised landscape of the Black Country, Thurston begins to have some doubts about continuing and beseeches Eynsham Harry to turn the boat around and head back via the Stratford-upon-Avon Canal to the countryside.

 At one point in the journey, Thurston abandoned the canal in order to walk along the River Avon to Evesham and Tewkesbury, where he met up again with Eynsham Harry and The Flower of Gloster.
 According to David Viner's analysis of the text, the seemingly simple circuit of Oxford–Banbury–Warwick–Stratford–Tewkesbury–Oxford would not have been as straightforward as the author portrays it.
 Viner questions whether the journey ever took place in its entirety or if the story was a composite of several journeys.
 Whatever the truth, Viner concluded that none of the doubts on the literal interpretation of the journey detract from the book's value as a 'good read', an example of Edwardian romanticism, or its influence on canal history which has now lasted over a century.